-Why study Child Nursing with Registered Nurse Status at Liverpool John Moores University?
+Why study Child Nursing with Registered Nurse Status Top Up at Liverpool John Moores University?

-- Dedicated study day each week while on placement gives you the opportunity for on-campus contact and support
+- While on placement, you will have a dedicated study day each week giving you the opportunity for contact and support at all times

-- £5,000 per year NHS grant as standard for Adult Nursing students living in England, Wales and Northern Ireland, plus another £2,000 for students with dependent children
+- £5,000 per year grant as standard for Child Nursing students living in England, Wales and Northern Ireland plus another £2,000 for students with dependent children (eligibility criteria apply)

 About your course